talismud/pygasus/README.md

 # pygasus
-A lightweigh Sqlite ORM built on top of Pydantic.
+A lightweight Sqlite ORM built on top of Pydantic.